jaz303/template-anything/README.md

 # template-anything

 Turn any git repository into a project template!
+Just upload it to Github - or any other publicly accessible Git URL - and then use the `ta` command to create new instances of it.

-But sir it sounds like you've just reinvented `git clone`!
+"Sir that sounds great but it sounds like you've just reinvented `git clone`."

+In it's simplest use-case, `template-anything` indeed creates a new project by performing a simple copy of the template.
+But the key to

 ## Installation